ipfs/in-web-browsers/README.md

 - Exposing the IPFS API via [`window.ipfs`](https://docs.ipfs.io/how-to/companion-window-ipfs/)
 - Mozilla hosted a community effort called [`libdweb`](https://github.com/mozilla/libdweb/) to implement experimental APIs for Firefox WebExtensions, with a goal of enabling dweb protocols in Firefox through browser add-ons:
   - IPFS [libdweb experiments](https://github.com/ipfs-shipyard/ipfs-companion/blob/libdweb/docs/libdweb.md), including a [native protocol handler](https://github.com/ipfs-shipyard/ipfs-companion/pull/533), [local DNS-SD discovery and TCP transport](https://github.com/ipfs-shipyard/ipfs-companion/pull/553)
-  - The long-term goal of this project was to integrate these APIs into the WebExtensions ecosystem, but it did not get into Firefox Nightly yet (Q3 2020).
+  - The long-term goal of this project was to integrate these APIs into the WebExtensions ecosystem, but as of Q3 2020 it is not yet in Firefox Nightly
-- Support for [`chrome.sockets.*` APIs](https://github.com/ipfs-shipyard/ipfs-companion/issues/664) in Chromium browsers, deprioritized due to [EOL 2022](https://9to5google.com/2020/01/15/google-killing-chrome-apps/)
+- Support for [`chrome.sockets.*` APIs](https://github.com/ipfs-shipyard/ipfs-companion/issues/664) in Chromium browsers (deprioritized due to [EOL 2022](https://9to5google.com/2020/01/15/google-killing-chrome-apps/))

 ### IPFS and the JavaScript ecosystem
 At present, in order to run IPFS in a web browser, you must either bundle [`js-ipfs`](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs) (a full IPFS node in JavaScript) with your client-side application, or use the [`js-ipfs-http-client`](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs-http-client) HTTP API client library to connect to an external daemon running on a local or remote machine.
-To learn more, make sure to check [`js-ipfs/examples`](https://github.com/ipfs/js-ipfs/tree/master/examples) and [`ipfs-http-client/examples`](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs-http-client/examples).
+To learn more, make sure to check the [`js-ipfs/examples`](https://github.com/ipfs/js-ipfs/tree/master/examples) and [`ipfs-http-client/examples`](https://github.com/ipfs/js-ipfs/tree/master/packages/ipfs-http-client/examples) directories in their respective repos.

 #### ... in shared worker